cormas/cormas-docs/docs/robot-forager.md

 ![New model menu](_media/robot-forager/1-new-model-menu.png)

 Type the name of your model.
-In our case, we will call it _"Robot Forager"_.
+In our case, we will call it _"Robot forager"_.
 All classes in Pharo exist in the same namespace, which means that every class must have a unique name.
 To ensure this, we follow a good practice of adding a project-specific prefix to every class name.
 Cormas will automatically suggest a prefix for your model classes, in our case, it suggests _"RF"_.
 Feel free to edit this prefix.
+Then, Cormas will also propose a name for the model class.
+Typically, it's prefix + the word _"Model"_, so in our case, the class name will be _"RFModel"_.
 In the bottom part of the window, you will see the packages and classes that will be generated for you.
-By default, Cormas will also generate test classes, but we will not use them in this tutorial, which is why we uncheck the _"Create a test package"_ checkbox.
+By default, Cormas will also generate an empty test class and a baseline (baseline is a special class that specifies what are the packages and external dependencies of your project and how it can be loaded into another Pharo image).
 We also add a simple description for our model using [Microdown](https://github.com/pillar-markup/Microdown) (you can also write it in Markdown or in plain text).

 ![](_media/robot-forager/2-new-model.png)

-Once you click on _"Create"_ button, Cormas will generate a package `RobotForager-Model` and a class `RFModel`.
-If everything goes well, a System Browser will open on this new class.
+Once you click on _"Create"_ button, Cormas will generate a package `RobotForager-Model` with a class `RFModel`, a package `RobotForager-Model-Tests` with a class `RFModelTest`, and a package `BaselineOfRobotForager` and a class with the same name.
+If everything goes well, a System Browser will open on `RFModel` class.
 Now we can start coding!

 ![](_media/robot-forager/3-new-model-browser.png)